 CONCEPT / ABOUT THE FOUNDER

-An alumnus of American International College (AIC), Springfield, Massachusetts, USA, Jessel graduated at the top of the 2002 class with a 4.0 GPA earning magna cum laude and Valedictorian honours along with a bachelor’s degree in communication and minors in marketing and sociology.
+An alumnus of American International College (AIC), Springfield, Massachusetts, USA, Jessel graduated at the top of the 2002 class with a 4.0 GPA, earning Ivy Orator, Summa Cum Laude and Valedictorian honours along with a bachelor’s degree in communication and minors in marketing and sociology.

 IMG_0617.jpg

-At AIC, Jessel garnered several awards including The McGown Award, the institution’s highest honour, Who’s Who Among Students in American Universities and Colleges, ALANAI Honor Society Pinnacle Award, and Alpha Chi National College Honor Scholarship Society.
-In 2012, AIC would bestow him with their inaugural Co-Curricular Hall of Fame Award.
+For his exploits, Jessel garnered several awards, including the McGown Award, the AIC’s highest honour, Who’s Who Among Students in American Universities and Colleges, ALANAI Honor Society Pinnacle Award, and Alpha Chi National College Honor Scholarship Society.
+In 2012, AIC bestowed him with its inaugural Co-Curricular Hall of Fame Award.

-Shortly after returning to his homeland in 2004, he rejoined the corporate world serving as Corporate Communications Manager at telecommunications startup Laqtel Ltd.
+Shortly after returning to his homeland in 2004, Jessel rejoined the corporate world, serving as Corporate Communications Manager at telecommunications startup Laqtel Ltd. Unfulfilled with the trappings of the local workplace, he decided to venture out on his own.

 Jessel-Brizan-001_r1.jpg

-Jessel’s journey in education commenced in 2007 when he submitted a proposal to offer computer-aided fashion design to the newly formed Caribbean Academy of Fashion and Design (CAFD) at The University of Trinidad and Tobago.
-His tutelage as an instructor would begin from the programme’s inception in 2008, where he helped establish the school having provided instruction for the Diploma in Fashion Management, Diploma in Fashion Design, and Bachelor’s in Fashion Design programmes.
+Jessel’s tutelage as an instructor began from the programme’s inception in 2008, where he helped establish the school, providing instruction for the Diploma in Fashion Management, Diploma in Fashion Design, and Bachelor’s in Fashion Design programmes.

-Jessel is responsible for coining the term and introducing the subject ‘Technical Package Development,’ which is a key component of the technical design process in the global fashion industry.
+A key component of the fashion technical design process, Jessel coined the term ‘Technical Package Development’ and introduced learning and development in the subject, locally and regionally.
 He would later host workshops and independently publish a book of the same title.

-Jessel played a major role in establishing the first fashion co-operative in Trinidad and Tobago and the Caribbean region serving as inaugural Vice President of The Fashion Exchange Co-operative Society Limited.
-Along with creating the name and logo, he oversaw the development of the bye laws and business plan as a member of the steering committee that guided the Co-operative through its registration and eventual launch in May 2013.
+Jessel played a major role in establishing the first fashion co-operative in Trinidad and Tobago and the Caribbean region, serving as the inaugural Vice President of The Fashion Exchange Co-operative Society Limited.
+Along with creating the name and logo, he oversaw the development of the bylaws and business plan as a member of the steering committee that guided the Co-operative through its registration and eventual launch in May 2013.

 For his contributions to local fashion, Jessel was featured in the Fashion & Beauty section of MACO People Trinidad Magazine, Issue 3 2016, in the article titled ‘Jessel Brizan - A Caribbean Fashion Revolutionary Emerges.’